djokobozinov/flutter-icons-helper/README.md

 # FlutterIconsHelper

-In case you have the name for the icon returned from the api, for example like this:
+In case you have the name for the icon(from [Material Icon class](https://api.flutter.dev/flutter/material/Icons-class.html)), like string.
+For example returned from api, like this:
 ```
 {
   "iconName": "home"